Caley Thistle to move training base to Kelty Hearts 'to attract the highest quality players'

 ICT thank Kelty for striking deal

-The club stressed that moving these operations to Kelty does not mean the closure of opportunities for younger players.
+The club stressed that moving these operations to Kelty does not mean the closure of opportunities for younger, local players.

 The statement added: “For the avoidance of any doubt we absolutely intend to continue to develop our own homegrown Highland boys and we will take the appropriate steps to make sure that by being creative, innovative and practical, they do not miss out on the chance to have a pathway to first-team football with their team.